dell-asm/dell-brocade/docs/config_create_delete_activate_deactivate.md

 # Access Mechanism
 # --------------------------------------------------------------------------

-The Brocade switch module uses the ssh protocol to interact with the brocade switch device.
+  The Brocade switch module uses the SSH protocol to interact with the Brocade switches.

 # --------------------------------------------------------------------------
 #  Supported Functionality